omeka/theme-thanksroy/README.md

 A tribute to Roy Rosenzweig.

 Fork:
-- Added output formats for item
+- Added output formats for Item
+- Customization Recent Items